-Tamarind belongs to the pea family.
-It is an acidic brown pulp which is very sticky.
-The Tamarind fruit plant grows in tropical areas like Africa, India, and Mexico.
-The Tamarind fruit grows in the shape of pods, and there are seeds of tamarind inside the pods.
-The Scientific name of tamarind is Tamarindus indica.
-It is widely used in Asia as a Tamarind Paste.
+Firstly, Tamarind belongs to the pea family.
+It is an acidic brown pulp that is very sticky.
+Moreover, its fruit plant grows in tropical areas like Africa, India, and Mexico as well.
+The fruit grows in the shape of pods, and there are seeds inside the pods.
+The Scientific name is Tamarindus indica.
+It is widely used in Asia as a paste.

-People use it as a flavoring ingredient.
-Its paste is made by boiling the Tamarind pulp separated from seeds in water and can be stored.
-It is available in convenience stores, especially in Asia.
-Food stores have exclusive stockings of tamarind paste and ingredients like tamarind sauce and Tamarind pulp.
 It has such extensive uses that people are selling its paste online.
 People who like to eat savory food items use tamarind as a basic ingredient in their foods.
-It gives a strong flavor to all the dishes it is used in.
-It gives a strong flavor to chicken meals and noodles.
-It tastes sweet but tart and sometimes sour.
+Also, It gives a strong flavor to all the dishes it is used in.
+In addition, It gives a strong flavor to chicken meals and noodles.
+Moreover, It tastes sweet but tart and sometimes sour.

 As far as, It has many uses and benefits in daily life.
 In addition, It is enriched with sugar, tartaric acid, calcium, and Vitamin B. Also, It makes a great base for chutneys, stews, sauces, and marinades.
 There are so many Asian dishes that use tamarind for strengthening the taste such as biryani, chaats, soups, etc.

 Sometimes sugar is added to its pulp to make jams and Tamarind juices.
 Many restaurants are using their syrup to add some taste to desserts.
 Mixed or sugar-coated tamarind molded into different shapes gives a sweet and tart tasted Tamarind candy.